achiminator/NEOntometrics/frontend/assets/webpage/homepage.md

 **Fig. 1.** Excerpt of the Metric Ontology.
 The given _OntoQA_ metric is stored as `OntoQA_Class_Inheritance_Richness subClassOf (divisor only Classes) and (numerator only Sub_Class_Declarations)`.

 Further, all elements have rich annotations, providing human-centered meaning to the metrics.
 The `Elemental Metrics` have descriptions of the kind of measured attributes.
 The `Metric Frameworks` contain  the information from the corresponding papers.
 Additionally, links to further online resources or scientific publications are provided.
 These annotations are the foundation for the *Metric Explorer*, where users find help on the application.

+All the information on ontology metrics is formalized in a metric ontology.
+You can find more details on the functionality and how to extend the metric ontology in the paper:

+>_Reiz, Achim; Sandkuhl, Kurt (2022 - 2022): An Ontology for Ontology Metrics: Creating a Shared Understanding of Measurable Attributes for Humans and Machines.
+In : Proceedings of the 14th International Joint Conference on Knowledge Discovery, Knowledge Engineering and Knowledge Management.
+14th International Conference on Knowledge Engineering and Ontology Development.
+Valletta, Malta, 10/24/2022 - 10/26/2022: SCITEPRESS - Science and Technology Publications, pp. 193–199._

 ## The Architecture Of Application